Security situation: Military officials to brief parliamentary leaders tomorrow

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The top military leadership will brief the political leadership in two houses of Parliament about the security situation tomorrow (Wednesday).

-The briefing will take place in the Committee Room No2 of the Parliament House and it will commence at 2:00pm under closed doors with strict security arrangements in place.
+The briefing will take place in the Committee Room No. 2 of the Parliament House and it will commence at 2:00 afternoon under close doors with strict security arrangements in place.

 India has already disputed the elections in GB, while Azad Kashmir government has also expressed its serious reservations pertaining to an announcement made by Prime Minister Imran Khan for the GB as he accorded provisionally provincial status to the GB.
 The sources said that the briefing would cover all significant spectrums of national security related issues including developments regarding Kashmir, Afghan issue and some aspects of the foreign ties.